-As we’ve just mentioned up above, clogged hair follicles can lead to hair that’s not in the best condition, and this clogging and general build-up of sweat, dirt, bacteria and hair products can make our hair and scalp itchy over time.
+As we’ve just mentioned above, clogged hair follicles can lead to hair that’s not in the best condition, and this clogging and general build-up of sweat, dirt and hair products can make our hair and scalp itchy over time.

-If your hair is dry, chances are you’re going to know about it when you wash and brush it and when you look in the mirror.
-Common symptoms of dry hair include:4 5
+If your hair is dry, chances are you’re going to know about it when you wash and brush it and when you look in the mirror.3,4

 When hair is dry or damaged, the cuticles (or shafts) stick up.
 This means light cannot be reflected properly on the hair surface.

-Hair that breaks off halfway down is a sign that your hair isn’t being sufficiently moisturised.
+Hair that breaks off halfway down is a sign that it isn’t being sufficiently moisturised.

 You could ask your hairdresser next time you’re in their chair if you’re unsure.